-Turbidity Average Annual Turbidity (NTU) Highest Single Measurement (NTU) Lowest % of Samples Meeting TT Turbidity Limit MCL MCLG Major Source in Drinking Water Violation Fairfax Water - Corbalis Water Treatment Plant 0.04 0.22 100% N1/A C 11D No Loudoun Water - Trap Rock Water Treatment Facility 0.04 0.17 100% Π N/A Soil Runoff No
+Turbidity Average Annual Turbidity (NTU) Highest Single Measurement (NTU) Lowest % Of Samples Meeting TT Turbidity Limit MCL MCLG MajorSource in Drinking Water Violation Fairfax Water - Corbalis Water Treatment Plant 0.04 0.22 100% No Loudoun Water - Trap Rock Water Treatment Facility 0.04 0.17 100% Π N/A Soil Runoff No

-Your water is tested for a large array of components at locations as it enters into the distribution system.
+Your water is tested for a large array of water quality parameters at locations as it enters into the distribution system.
 You'll find this data on what was detected in Table Two.